 Preparations for a colonoscopy usually start the afternoon before.
 As a result of taking medicine as per the advice of the doctor, the rectum becomes exceptionally clean in the middle of the night.
 This allows you to have a colonoscopy the next day.

 The colonoscopy procedure usually takes 30 minutes to 1 hour.

-For colonoscopy to be good, the colon needs to be clean so that the doctor can see the colon or rectum clearly.
-It is very important to follow the doctor’s advice completely before the procedure.
-If the colon or colon is not clean, colonoscopy is successful and needs to be repeated.
+For Colonoscopy to be right, the colon needs to be clean so that the doctor can see the colon or rectum.
+It is essential to follow the doctor’s advice entirely before the procedure.
+If the colon or colon is not clean, Colonoscopy is successful and needs to be repeated.

 - There may be a rash or gas that goes away very quickly.

-- If a biopsy is done during the colonoscopy or polyps are removed, there may be slight bleeding from the anus for 1 to 2 days.
-But if there is excessive bleeding, lower abdominal pain and high fever, then a doctor should be consulted
+- If a biopsy is done during the Colonoscopy or polyps are removed, there may be slight bleeding from the anus for 1 to 2 days.
+But if there are excessive bleeding, lower abdominal pain, and high fever, then a doctor should be consulted